eolymp/scripts/import-ghost-score/README.md

 ## Usage

 First, you need to create a CSV file with the score for each Ghost account.
-The score can be imported has historical data, ie. you can specify different score during each moment in competition to reflect progress.
+The score can be imported as historical data, ie. you can specify different score during each moment in competition to reflect progress.
 If you don't want to import historical data, you can simply import a single record with time offset equal to 0.

 The CSV should have the following columns:
 - **time_offset** - time when the score was recorded, specified in seconds since beginning of the competition (for example, 600 means the records reflects score at 00:10:00 of participation)